 During an online sale, a buyer and seller might agree on several terms:

 - How and when the seller will ship the goods

 - If (and for how long) the buyer is allowed to inspect the goods and reject them if dissatisfied with the quality

-After providing those details to an escrow service, the buyer and seller just need to do what they agreed to do.
+If you enlist an escrow service for that sale, after providing those details to the service, the buyer and seller just need to do what they agreed to do.
 If the seller never ships anything, the buyer gets her money back from the escrow provider.
 If the buyer says the goods never arrived (which some people claim to get things for free), the seller and escrow company can review shipping confirmations.
 If the buyer agreed to complete the transaction based on those confirmations and there’s proof of shipment, the escrow provider pays the seller.

-If you don’t have homeowner’s insurance, your house could burn down, leaving it worth less than you owe.
-And if you don’t pay your taxes, the local taxing authority could put a lien on your home and collect taxes due at a sale or foreclosure.
+After all, if you don’t have homeowner’s insurance, your house could burn down, leaving it worth less than you owe.
+Likewise, if you don’t pay your taxes, the local taxing authority could put a lien on your home and collect taxes due at a sale or foreclosure.
 If that happens, your lender would only be able to collect what’s left after the taxes are paid.

 That's why ensuring that these expenses get paid is often part of your loan paperwork.
 Lenders often require escrow accounts to help make sure these expenses get paid on time.
 Your lender sets up the escrow account, adds the monthly portion of those expenses to your monthly payment, and then deposits the money into a separate escrow account.
 Each year, when your insurance or tax bills are due, your lender pays those bills for you from that account.

 If your lender doesn't set up an escrow account for you, you will need to budget for these monthly expenses on your own.
 For this reason, it will benefit you to request an escrow account even if your lender doesn't require one.
 An escrow account helps you budget for these expenses so that you don't have to scrape up the money when the payments are due.